Add lines and arrows in Keynote on Mac

 Adjust the line’s transparency: Drag the Opacity slider.

 If you can’t delete a line on a slide, it may have been added as a rule between lines of text.
-To learn how to remove it, see Add rules (lines) to separate text in Keynote on Mac.￼￼￼￼￼
+To learn how to remove it, see Add borders and rules (lines) to separate text in Keynote on Mac.￼￼￼￼￼

 Edit line curves and corners